 Toni Zuccheri Venini Wall Lamp

-Materials: Clear and blue hand blown square crystal embossed Murano glass.
-White painted metal (iron) wall mount.
-Brass ornamental screws.
-White painted Bakelite socket.
+Materials: Clear and blue hand blown square crystal embossed Murano glass lampshade with a bulge in the middle.
+White painted square metal (iron) wall mount.
+Round ornamental brass screws.
+White painted Bakelite E27 socket.

 Height: 23 cm / 9.05”